riconeitzel/Buro71a_XClacksPratchett/README.md

 # What

-This extension uses Magento's event/observer system to insert the X-Clacks-Overhead header hine right before the reponse headers are sent.
+This extension uses Magento's event/observer system to insert the X-Clacks-Overhead header right before the response headers are sent.

 # Installation